 Readers’ Golden Nuggets Focused on Gold, Resources and Overcoming Negativity

-The past few days I’ve been counting down the most popular commentaries over the past year.
+Last week I counted down the most popular commentaries over the past year.
 China, commodities and bond fund popularity were big hits; so were the Surprises in Gasoline, Oil and Resources Stock Prices.
-Here are the top four.
+Here are the top four of 2012.

 Sometimes it’s the headline that attracts readers, and this is definitely one that gained a great deal of attention.
 More than 7,000 Seeking Alpha readers checked out the commentary and many left some pretty energized comments—some agreeing with me, and others with a differing view.